 family health 2470

-Even before the pandemic began, mental health challenges among kids and teens were on the rise.
-In the last year and a half, they have skyrocketed.
+Mental health challenges among kids and teens have been on the rise, and in recent years they have skyrocketed.
 According to a recent joint declaration from the American Academy of Pediatrics, American Academy of Child and Adolescent Psychiatry and Children’s Hospital Association, “We are caring for young people with soaring rates of depression, anxiety, trauma, loneliness, and suicidality that will have lasting impacts on them, their families, and their communities.”

 Here is what to do if a mental health issue is suspected, warning signs to watch for, why it’s important (for kids) that parents do self-checks and where to find help.